AppleLamps/pixo/docs/jpeg-encoding.md

 ## Stage 7: AC Coefficient Encoding (Run-Length)

-AC coefficients are encoded as (run, value) pairs:
+AC coefficients are encoded as (run, value) pairs. **Run-length encoding (RLE)** stores “how many zeros” followed by the next non-zero value.

 - **Run**: Number of zeros before this value
 - **Value**: The non-zero coefficient